 - How to set up mesh WiFi networks?

 Part I. How Does a Mesh WiFi System Work?

 Before getting to know how to set up the mesh WiFi networks, let’s learn how a mesh WiFi system works exactly first.

-Thus, with the powerful mesh WiFi network, you can use the wireless network fluently at any corner of your home.
+Thus, with the powerful mesh WiFi network, you can use the wireless network fluently in any corner of your home.

 There are many brands of mesh WiFi routers in the market.
 Their price and performance are different.
-When you are considering the routers, you should take these elements into account: speed, coverage, set-up difficulty, security.
-Here we will take V-SOL mesh WiFi routers as an example.
+When you are considering the routers, you should take these elements into account: speed, coverage, set-up difficulty, and security.
+Here we will take VSOL mesh WiFi routers as an example.

 There is no doubt that a faster Internet is always better.
 Greater speed also allows for more bandwidth-intensive things like 4K media streaming and deals with network congestion.
 On the market, it’s easy to get a device whose speed is about 400Mbps or lower.
 But if you require it to reach 1Gbps or higher, you’d better look at devices with dual bands (2.4GHz and 5GHz) or labeled tri-band.